-Advertised Summary Job Description: The Senior IRB Specialist of the Human Research Protection Office (HRPO)/Institutional Review Board (IRB) reports to the Director for IRB Management, Columbia University HRPO.
-This staff member will join other professionals who are responsible for management of the HRPO/IRB operation.
+Advertised Summary Job Description: The Senior IRB Specialist of the Institutional Review Board (IRB)/ Senior Manager, reports to the Assistant Director for IRB Management of the Columbia University Human Research Protection Office (HRPO).
+This staff member will join other professionals who are responsible for management of the IRB operation.

 This staff member will also work with other IRB officers of administration and staff to ensure uniformity of review and compliance with IRB standard operating procedures and applicable federal and state regulations.

 The Senior IRB Specialist will maintain up to date knowledge of state and federal regulations as well as policies, guidelines and ethical codes related to the protection of human subjects in research.

 General Minimum Qualifications: A bachelor's degree or equivalent, plus four years of related experience, of which at least two years should be of direct IRB experience.

 Additional Specific Minimum Qualifications: The Senior IRB Specialist must have up to date knowledge of state and federal regulations and be familiar with policies, guidelines and ethical codes related to the protection of human subjects in research.
 Strong interpersonal and writing skills, and experience with computerized databases and word processing, are essential.

 Preferred Qualifications: Experience with biomedical, behavioral, and social sciences human research, knowledge of international ethical codes and regulations governing human subjects research, and certification as an IRB professional are preferred.